nikhilsp242/Mental-Health-Prediction/examples/README.md

    - **`min_word_count`**: This parameter is set to 1, indicating that words with a count below this threshold will be considered during preprocessing.
 Words occurring less than this count might be filtered out.

-Overall, this configuration file appears to define settings for a preprocessing step in the project, specifying the input file, tokenizer, and some parameters related to word count.
-It's likely used to customize how the text data is prepared before further processing.
+> Basically, this configuration file defines settings for text preprocessing in a project.
+It specifies the input JSON file, sets a space-based tokenizer, and includes parameters for word count filtering during the preprocessing step.`